Published/Last edited or updated: 14th January, 2018

-There are three main trekking areas: Soppong, east of Mae Hong Son and west of Mae Hong Son.
-As with Pai, many operators will bus you back to Soppong district with its wide variety of ethnic groups in a relatively small area.
-Other popular trekking routes concentrate on the Kayan villages west of Mae Hong Son towards the Salween river, taking in Karen and Hmong villages as well.
-The most interesting area is the relatively infrequently visited region to the south of Mae Hong Son, in and around Nam Tok Surin National Park.
-There is some spectacular scenery in this area and overnight stops would include Karen and Hmong villages.
+Any guesthouse will be willing to either sell you a trek or provide trekking information with Fern Resort coming particularly recommended.
+As with Pai, many operators will bus you back to popular Soppong district with its wide variety of ethnic groups in a relatively small area.
+Other trekking routes concentrate on the villages west of Mae Hong Son towards the Burmese border, taking in Karen, Hmong and sometimes Kayan settlements.
+Another interesting area to explore is the relatively infrequently visited region to the south of Mae Hong Son, in and around Nam Tok Surin National Park.
+There is some spectacular scenery in this region while overnight stops would again include Karen and Hmong villages.

-Below are just a few of many addresses and most guesthouses will sell you a tour directly for a small commission or put you in touch with their recommendation.
+Below are just a few of many addresses while most guesthouses will sell you a tour directly for a small commission or put you in touch with their recommended provider.

-Sunflower Cafe (tour desk): Pradit Jongkham Rd; T: (053) 620 549
+Sunflower Cafe (Tour desk) Pradit Jongkham Road T: (053) 620 549